savvy-coders/unit-04-html-2-weloveariana/instructions.md

 2. Use placeholders for the username field and provide the text "Enter your username".
 3. Add validation to the form fields as follows:
    - The username field is required.
-   - At least one fruit checkbox must be selected.
    - One gender radio button must be selected.
    - The country dropdown menu must have a selected option.
 4. Handle the form submission using JavaScript.
 When the form is submitted, display an alert with the values of the selected fields (username, fruits, gender, country).